nickkunz/smogn/README.md

 <br>

 ## Features
-1. The only open-source Python supported version of Synthetic Minority Over-Sampling Technique for Regression
+1. The only open-source Python supported version of Synthetic Minority Over-Sampling Technique for Regression.

-2. Supports Pandas DataFrame inputs containing mixed data types, auto distance metric selection by data type, and optional auto removal of missing values
+2. Supports Pandas DataFrame inputs containing mixed data types, auto distance metric selection by data type, and optional auto removal of missing values.

-3. Flexible inputs available to control the areas of interest within a continuous response variable and friendly parameters for over-sampling synthetic data
+3. Flexible inputs available to control the areas of interest within a continuous response variable and friendly parameters for over-sampling synthetic data.

-4. Purely Pythonic, developed for consistency, maintainability, and future improvement, no foreign function calls to C or Fortran, as contained in original R implementation
+4. Purely Pythonic, developed for consistency, maintainability, and future improvement, no foreign function calls to C or Fortran, as contained in original R implementation.

+## Requirements
+1. Python 3
+2. NumPy
+3. Pandas

 ## Installation
 ```python